-After a seemingly endless summer, the weather has finally begun to change.
+After a seemingly endless summer, the weather has finally begun to change, but instead of something seamless and gradual moving imperceptibly along a continuum, we have experienced a fall snap.

 There is an unmistakable chill in the air, and the leaves (at long last) are beginning to turn.